theislab/spatialdata-db/README.md

 ## UID logic
-- Absolute ID will be a 5 char string of lowecase letters and digits -> 60466176 IDs
+- Absolute ID will be a 5 char string of lowercase letters and digits -> 60466176 IDs
 - Leaving out the letters [l, b, o, g, q] due to their similarity to [1, 6, 0, 9, 9] -> 28629151 IDs
 - Reserve ID spaces for technology providers
   - 10 _ _ _ -> 29791 IDs for 10X Genomics